How to grow basil

 Harvest | yes | yes | yes | yes |

-Basil is a versatile annual herb, used in pasta sauces, pizzas, salads and Thai curries.
-Sweet basil tends to dominate the supermarket shelves, but there are many more exciting types to try when you grow your own.
+Basil is a versatile annual herb used in pasta sauces, pizzas, salads and Thai curries.
+It is a member of the Lamiaceae (mint) family.
+Sweet basil plants tend to dominate the supermarket shelves, but there are many other exciting types to try when you grow your own.

 How to grow basil

 Sow basil seed successionally from spring to summer so you have a continuous crop.
 Pot on into individual pots when plants are big enough to handle.
-Water sparingly – basil hates to sit in wet compost.
-Harvest the leaves individually rather than chopping the plant with scissors, as this will enable new leaves to grow.
+Water sparingly as basil suffers when sitting in wet compost.
+Harvest leaves using scissors or snips, cutting a lead stem just above a pair of leaves – this way, the plant will become bushier and more productive over time.

-Basil is essential topping for delicious sauces for homemade pizzas.
+Basil is an essential topping for homemade pizzas and a key ingredient for many tomato sauces.
 Check out our tests of the best pizza ovens, in collaboration with BBC Good Food.

 How to sow basil seed

-Grow basil in well-drained, fertile soil in a warm, sheltered position out of direct midday sun.
-To get a quality crop that lasts from early spring to mid-autumn, it’s best to grow basil in a container.
+Grow basil in well-drained, fertile soil in a warm, very sheltered position with plenty of light but preferably not too much direct midday sun, which can scorch the leaves a little.
+To get a quality crop that lasts from early spring to mid-autumn, it’s best to grow basil in a greenhouse or polytunnel, or on a warm, light windowsill.

-Watch Monty Don plant out basil with tomato plants, in this clip from Gardeners' World:
+Watch Monty Don plant out basil with tomato plants, in this clip from BBC Gardeners' World:

 How to care for basil plants

-Outdoors, basil needs protection from wind and frost.
+Outdoors, basil plants need protection from wind and cold air.
 Always water with care, ideally before midday, and avoid splashing the leaves.
 This should help prevent botrytis (powdery mould).

 Protect plants from snails and slugs.
-Basil is also prone to attack by whitefly and red spider mite, both of which can be treated with horticultural soap.
+Basil is also prone to attack by whitefly and red spider mite.
+It can also be susceptible to grey mould and powdery mildew, so ensure that plants grown in a greenhouse have good ventilation around them.

 How to harvest basil

-Pick the leaves and tops of basil regularly throughout the summer to use fresh.
-You can be quite ruthless, so long as you leave at least three pairs of side shoots so your plants can regrow.
+Pick the leaves and tops of basil regularly throughout the summer.
+You can be quite ruthless, as long as you leave at least three pairs of side shoots so your plants can regrow.
 Don’t wash the leaves until you’re ready to use them as they’ll turn slimy.

 Preparing and using basil

+Eat leaves raw and as fresh as possible.
+Here are our tips on how to pick herbs to ensure they don't run to seed and cut short your harvests.
 For the best flavour, add fresh basil at the end of cooking.
 It’s said that you should tear rather than chop basil leaves to release their wonderful aroma.
 Use in salads, soups, stews, to make pesto and other sauces, particularly any recipe containing tomatoes.
+And when the evenings become colder in autumn, bring your plants indoors to a warm, bright place to continue picking them.

 Here, Monty Don demonstrates how to make pesto using fresh basil from the garden: